 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
 Internal joinery is of conventional type and design.
 Kitchen units comprise wall and base units.

 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a chimney breast and fireplace located in the lounge.
-The fireplace has a brick surround and has been fitted with a solid fuel fire.
-The fire was not in use at time of inspection.
+Chimney breasts and fireplaces were blocked off at the time of survey; therefore no inspection could be carried out.